psychemedia/sin-eater-resources/src/_first_controversy.md

 > That such a custom as that alluded to in your letter never prevailed, at least for several centuries, in this parish and neighbourhood.

-This understanding was based on his solicitaion of local knowledge and opinion:
+This understanding was based on his solicitation of local knowledge and opinion:

 > That is the candid opinion of all classes of persons with whom I had long conversations while investigating the matter in question for you.
 One intelligent old man, an octogenarian, whose ancestors had lived from time immemorial in this parish, told me that such a custom, in his opinion, could not have prevailed here at least for the last two hundred years, or he would have heard of it from his father or his grandfather, who lived to a great age.
 Therefore, from all the enquiries that I have made, my candid opinion is that the statements which were made by Mr. Moggridge cannot be substantiated by any reliable authority or proved by any credible evidence."

+As an aside, we might note that in an 1876 work on *Historical notes of the counties of Glamorgan, Carmarthen and Cardigan:*, the entry for Llandebie, starting on [page 54](https://archive.org/details/historicalnotes00rowlgoog/page/n62/mode/2up?q=llandebie) has no mention of *any* particular traditions or local customs peculiar to that location, let alone a mention of the sin-eater.

 Silvan Evans picks up the correspondence once again: